Corporate Governance | The Board | Chairman and CEO | Directors' Independence | Board Committees

 Remuneration Committee

-In compliance with Rule 3.25 of the Listing Rules, the committee currently comprises the Non-Executive Chairman of the Board (James Mellon) and two Independent Non-Executive Directors, namely Julie Oates and Mark Searle, and is responsible to review and approve the remuneration packages of the Directors.
+In compliance with the Listing Rules, the committee currently comprises the Non-Executive Chairman of the Board (James Mellon) and two Independent Non-Executive Directors, namely Mark Searle and Adrian Chan, and is responsible to determine, with delegated responsibility, remuneration packages of individual Executive Directors and senior management.
 The committee is chaired by Mark Searle.

 Terms of Reference of the Remuneration Committee can be viewed here.